-Is a Seaman Entitled to Money Damages from a Maritime Accident?
+Is a Seaman Entitled to Recover Damages from a Maritime Accident?

-Yes, a seaman may be entitled to money damages if he is injured in a maritime accident.
+Yes, a seaman may be entitled to recover damages if he is injured in a maritime accident.
 The Jones Act specifically allows for a seaman to recover for injuries suffered during the course of his employment while at sea.
-The family of a seaman who is killed while he is employed at sea is also eligible to file a suit under the Jones Act.
-Whether the injured party is able to recover will depend upon the actions of the people who control the ship.
+The family of a seaman who is killed while he is employed at sea may also be eligible to file a wrongful death suit under the Jones Act.
+Whether the injured party is able to recover will depend upon the actions of the people who control the ship and the circumstances of the case.

 How is a “Seaman” Defined in the Jones Act?